 We are making significant progress in meeting the Street Maintenance Program goal to provide excellent street conditions throughout the City.
-Beginning in 2011, the annual funding for streets was increased from $1.8 to $3.8 million and the latest 5-year budget plan effective July 1, 2013 increased the annual funding to $5.1 million.
-The Pavement Condition Index, or PCI, measures the condition of street surfaces on a scale of 1 to 100, and is based on inspections of each street that are done every other year.
-Since 2009, the average PCI score has improved from 72 to 77, and we expect to reach a citywide average score of 85 in 2019.
-The average 2011 PCI for the nine counties and 109 cities in the Bay Area was 66.
+Beginning in 2011, the annual funding for streets was increased from $1.8 to $5.1 million and the current 5-year budget plan includes an additional $2.3 million to complete paving on Middlefield Road and Alma Street.
+The Pavement Condition Index, or PCI, measures the condition of street surfaces on a scale of 1 to 100 and is based on inspections of each street that are done every other year.
+Since 2009, the average PCI score has improved from 72 to 85.
+With a PCI score of 85 in 2018, we have the best roads in Santa Clara County.

 Visit this page for updates on our progress toward Palo Alto’s street improvement goals and for more information about current and planned projects on your street and around the City.

-What have we accomplished in the last year with increased funding?
+What did we accomplish in the last year with increased funding?

 Visit the links below to view maps of street work completed in recent years and work planned for the current year.